Proposed United States invasion of Venezuela: First presidency of Donald Trump

-An Argentine online paper wrote in August 2020 that Senator Marco Rubio had suggested a U.S. invasion of Venezuela during at least two meetings with senior White House officials, aiming to secure President Trump's Latino vote in Florida ahead of the 2020 presidential election.
-Vice President Mike Pence and Secretary of State Mike Pompeo opposed the proposal, rejecting the use of military force.
-This disagreement was among the reasons Bolton resigned as National Security Advisor.

 Trump raised the issue with Latin American leaders on the sidelines of the 72nd session of the United Nations General Assembly, though they uniformly rejected the idea.
 The Trump administration subsequently pursued a policy of sanctions and diplomatic pressure on Venezuela while continuing to call for free and fair elections.
 One week after U.S. federal prosecutors indicted Maduro on narcoterrorism charges, Trump announced at a White House press conference in April 2020 that the U.S. was deploying Navy destroyers, surveillance aircraft, and additional military personnel to the Caribbean near Venezuela; the Associated Press reported that there was "no indication ... that any sort of U.S. invasion is being planned".

 Trump said on Fox News in May 2020 that "If we ever did anything with Venezuela", in that case, "it would be called 'invasion, explaining: "if I wanted to go into Venezuela I wouldn't make a secret about it", and "I wouldn't send a small, little group, no, no, no. It would be called an army".
+An Argentine online paper wrote in August 2020 that Senator Marco Rubio had suggested a U.S. invasion of Venezuela during at least two meetings with senior White House officials, aiming to secure President Trump's Latino vote in Florida ahead of the 2020 presidential election.
+Vice President Mike Pence and Secretary of State Mike Pompeo opposed the proposal, rejecting the use of military force.
+This disagreement was among the reasons Bolton resigned as National Security Advisor.

+Interregnum

+In May 2022, during an interview with CBS's 60 Minutes, former U.S. Secretary of Defense Mark Esper told host Norah O'Donnell that President Trump had considered taking military action against Venezuela, as well as launching strikes on Iran (which made possible in his second term), and imposing a naval blockade on Cuba.
+Esper stated that he opposed such proposals, describing them as "dangerous things". and said he worked to prevent them.
+The remarks came shortly before the release of his memoir A Sacred Oath.

+In January 2023, former United States Secretary of State Mike Pompeo published his memoir Never Give an Inch: Fighting for the America I Love.
+In the book, Pompeo claimed that during the first Trump administration, the United States adopted a series of aggressive measures aimed at influencing Venezuelan politics.
+These included applying economic pressure during the 2018 presidential election, attempting to persuade Maduro to step down, acknowledging the diplomatic status of businessman Alex Saab, and even discussing the possibility of a military intervention.

+In May 2023, Colombian president Gustavo Petro said that Trump had made a proposal to then-president Iván Duque to invade Venezuela through Colombia, but that his advisors had stopped him.
+In June 2023, Trump said at a press conference in North Carolina, "When I left, Venezuela was ready to collapse.
+We would have taken over it, we would have gotten all that oil."